bundy845/gamertag-compare/README.md

 gamertag-compare
 ================

 Compares Xbox gamertags to one another based on like games.
 Relies on each tag have a 360voice account.
+Get an account now